 It is very, very peaceful here, and if you like to retreat from a busy world, this is the place to do it.
 We are both often out during the day on week days so you will have it all to yourself then.
 You need to be a self starter and yes, that does include getting yourself out of bed.

 We like listening to music and reading.
 We don't watch television but love movies.
 We make home-brewed beer, bottle and dry fruit and collect mushrooms.
 We like good conversation and listening to travel stories and life stories.
 We can laugh at most things, mostly keep busy and really love living here.
 So will you.

 For those who don't know how the calendar works; RED means no availability that month, YELLOW means "part availability" i.e. partly full or not much need for volunteers at that time and GREEN means volunteers are probably needed! :O)

-Please be prepared to make a contribution.
-I think 25-30 hours work a week is a fair thing, and sometimes it is hot or wet, but work has to get done.
+Please be prepared to make a reasonable contribution to the farmwork.
+We think 25 hours a week is a fair thing, and sometimes it is hot or wet, but the tasks still has to get done.
+If you put in extra effort, you will be rewarded!

 "Though much is taken, much abides; and though